SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 | 69.42 | Increase: 69.42 |
 | 100 | Increase: 100.00 |
 | END | Total: 174.93 |

+[hints]
+[hint]
+Read data until reaching END.
+In every iteration, keep track of the money and then print it after the END command.
+[/hint]
+[hint]
+Don't forget to format the result to the second decimal point!
+[/hint]
+[/hints]

 [/task-description]
 [tests]
 [test open]